Jazzcort/CS5008_homework05/Report.md

 ### 6. Stable vs Unstable
 Look up stability as it refers to sorting.
 In your own words, describe one sort that is stable and one sort that isn't stable

+Merge sort is a stable sort algorithm, because when we're merging two sorted subarrays, if the value from left subarray is equal to the value from right subarray, the element in the left subarray is always placed first.
+Therefore, the order of identical elements to each other always remains unchanged.

+Selection sort is unstable sort algorithm, becuse the order of identical elements to each other might change.
+For emample:

+       "a" "b"
+Step 1: 2   2   1
+           "b" "a"
+Step 2: 1   2   2
+           "b" "a"
+Step 3: 1   2   2

+Therefore, Selection Sort is unstable.

 ### 6.2 When stability is needed?
 Explain in your own words a case in which you will want a stable algorithm over an unstable.
 Include an example.